mojaveexpressguide/mojaveexpressguide.github.io/docs/UsefulInformation.md

 ---

-Every mod and setting is pre-configured for you, making adjustments may break balance.
+### Game Information:

+- **Max level** is 50 but with 2 reduced skill points per level.
+- **Levelling** is 33% slower.
+- **Perks** have been completely overhauled.
+You will want to look at [Perkout](https://www.nexusmods.com/newvegas/mods/80309?tab=description) before going your usual build.
+- **Charisma** is now a more useful stat, as it is now used in many dialogues.
+- **Weapon condition** now affects the spread of the weapon instead of the damage.
+- **Flame weapons** now utilize the **Explosives** skill instead of Energy Weapons.
+See [Burning Desire](https://www.nexusmods.com/newvegas/mods/91581) for more info.
+- **Weapon requirements** matter significantly more now!
+Meeting the strength and skill requirements is important.
+You can expect more sway, lower attack speeds and explosives may fail or explode prematurely.
+See [Weapon Requirements System](https://www.nexusmods.com/newvegas/mods/69161) for more info.
+- **Some weapons** have had their ammo types changed, and there is now a new ammo .30-06 added to the game.
+- **FO3-style item repair** is now back.
+The max repair amount of items will be capped to the player's (Repair Skill * 0.6) + 40.
+You can turn this off under the **Difficulty Overhaul** section.

+---

+### DLC's:

+You will not receive the DLC radio's and quests at the start of the game.
+Instead you will receive these when you reach the appropriate level or by going to the starting area directly.

-You will not get the **Courier's Stash** DLC weapons when you start a new character due to [JSawyer Ultimate Edition](https://www.nexusmods.com/newvegas/mods/61592).
+You will not receive the **Courier's Stash** DLC weapons when you start a new character due to [Dead Hand](https://www.nexusmods.com/newvegas/mods/94982).
 Instead the items are moved to the following locations:

 - **Tribal Pack:** <span class="hover-spoiler">Lucky Jim Mine House</span>
 - **Caravan Pack:** <span class="hover-spoiler">Hell's Motel</span>